 Colophon

 Project authorship and scholarly design: Ruoci Song.
 Front-end development carried out with AI-assisted coding tools: ChatGPT, Codex, and Claude Code.
-Source site and underlying commentary archive: the Dartmouth Dante Project.
+Commentary source and underlying archive: the Dartmouth Dante Project.